 A back-end engineer is a software developer who works on the back-end of development, or the server-side.

-In the software industry, development is generally categorized under three categories: front-end development, back-end development, and full-stack development.
+In the software industry, development is generally categorized into three categories: front-end development, back-end development, and full-stack development.

-In front-end development, alternatively called client-side development, developers build user interfaces (UIs), and ultimately tailor the visual makeup of the software.
+In front-end development, also known as client-side development, developers build user interfaces (UIs) and tailor the software’s visual appearance.

 However, the server-side is more concerned with the data and internal systems of the software.